May 10th 2017

 traffic lights which only delay the traffic for a couple of minutes in

 total, a far more sensible solution.
 The 270 bus has returned to its normal

-Here is the recommended diversion which is over 20
+Here is the recommended diversion which was over 20

 MILES long, can you believe it?

 Incidentally the actual length of the closure is far less than shown -

 March 24th 2017 Road

 WSCC did a splendid job removing two damaged road signs

 at the bottom end of Sugar Lane this morning, it only taking them an hour to